Submission of annual accounts: obligations and confidentiality

 Frequently asked questions

-What is the deadline for submitting annual accounts to the registry in 2026?+
+What is the deadline to file annual accounts with the registry in 2026?

-The annual accounts must be filed within two months following their approval by the general meeting, in the case of electronic filing.
-The meeting itself must be held within six months following the end of the financial year.
-For a financial year ending on December 31, the deposit must therefore take place no later than the end of August of the following year.
+Annual accounts must be filed within two months of their approval by the general meeting in the case of electronic filing (one month for paper).
+The meeting itself must be held within six months of the financial year-end.
+For a year closing on 31 December, filing must therefore take place by the end of August of the following year.

-Which companies can benefit from the confidentiality of annual accounts?+
+Which companies can benefit from confidentiality of annual accounts?

-Yes, electronic filing is the most common method today.
-It is carried out via the services of the registry of the competent commercial court.
-Online filing offers an extended deadline of two months (compared to one month for paper filing) and an immediate acknowledgment of receipt.
+Yes, electronic filing is now the most common method.
+It is carried out via the services of the relevant commercial court registry.
+Online filing offers an extended two-month deadline (versus one month for paper filing) and an immediate acknowledgment of receipt.

-Is the confidentiality of the annual accounts renewable each year?+
+Is confidentiality of annual accounts renewable each year?

-Yes, the request for confidentiality must be made during each filing.
-Eligibility must be checked year after year, because the thresholds can change depending on the growth or reduction of the company's activity.
-A company that exceeds the thresholds one year loses the benefit of confidentiality for that exercise.
+Yes, the confidentiality request must be made with each filing.
+Eligibility must be checked year after year, as the thresholds may be crossed depending on the company's growth or decline.
+A company that exceeds the thresholds in a given year loses the benefit of confidentiality for that financial year.

 Article written by Samuel HAYOT